JoelLamata/Light-of-Xaryxis-Obsidian/dm/compendium/classes/rogue.md

 ### Reliable Talent (Level 11)

 By 11th level, you have refined your chosen skills until they approach perfection.
-Whenever you make an ability check that lets you add your proficiency bonus, you can treat a `d20` roll of 9 or lower as a 10.
+Whenever you make an ability check that lets you add your proficiency bonus, you can treat a `dice: d20|avg` (`d20`) roll of 9 or lower as a 10.

 ### Ability Score Improvement (Level 12)